 Schools and all childcare providers were asked to provide care for a limited number of children - children who are vulnerable, and children whose parents are critical to the COVID-19 response and cannot be safely cared for at home.

-This addendum of the Sale and Davys Safeguarding, and Child Protection policy contains details of our individual safeguarding arrangements in the following areas:
+This addendum of the Sir James Knott Nursery School Safeguarding, and Child Protection policy contains details of our individual safeguarding arrangements and should be read alongside our safeguarding summary documentation also.